 The dental clinic is one of the important parts of our life.
 All of people have to go to the dental clinic when they get some problem with their teeth such as toothache, gum ache or teeth braces.
-It also is like when we go to the hospital, but for the dental clinic it treats only problem with the tooth.
-In one, clinic has many patient and many cases for treating.
-The popular general case is the teeth braces which often require long term treatment possibly up to 4 years.
+It is like when we go to the hospital, but for the dental clinic it treats only problems with the teeth.
+In one, a clinic has many patients and many cases for treating.
+One of the common cases, for example, is the teeth braces which often require a long term treatment, possibly up to 4 years.
 The patient who has teeth braces has to make an appointment with the dentist around once a month.

-The problem is the patient often loses their appointment card and forgets the appointment date, which may affect their health.
+The problem is patients often lose their appointment card and forget the appointment date, which may affect their health.
 They will have some trouble with their teeth, which sometimes can be very dangerous.
-In some case, the patient wants to change the appointment date.
-They do not know exactly when the dentist is free because the dentist has his own schedule which contains all of the patient appointments.
-Besides the problems with appointments.
-The patient wants to know the total price of his case
+In some cases, patients want to change their appointment date.
+They do not know exactly when the dentist is free because the dentist has his/her own schedule which contains all of the patient appointments.
+Besides the problems with appointments, patients may also want to know the total cost of their case.

-To solve these problems, “The dental clinic website and mobile application” includes functions for patients, visitors, officer and dentist.
-For visitors who are interested in dental treatments, in website and mobile application will provide information about teeth treating and estimate the cost.
-Also, visitors can interact with the dentist on the web.
-Visitors can consult with dentists about some problem they are experiencing.
-This website and mobile application includes dentists schedule and also the appointment function,isitor can make an appointment with a dentist.
-For the patient, the website and mobile application contains the reminder function for reminding the patient when he/she have an appointment to prevent the patient from forget an appointment, and this function will make a notice when .
-It will notify about the appointment in 1-2 days before the appointment date.
-The dental clinic website and application also can generate the QR code to patients, and they can use QR code to identify their appointment at the clinic also to prevent the patient from lost or forget the appointment card.
+To solve these problems, “The dental clinic website and mobile application” provides functions for patients, visitors, officers and dentists.
+For visitors who are interested in dental treatments, the website and mobile application provides information about dental treatment and estimated cost.
+Visitors can also interact with the dentist on the web.
+Visitors can consult with the dentist about some problem they are experiencing.
+This website and mobile application includes dentists schedule and also the appointment feature which allows visitors to make an appointment with a dentist online.
+For patients, the website and mobile application contains the reminder function for reminding them of upcoming appointments so that they do not miss the appointments.
+The same feature also sends out a notification when the schedule changes.
+It will notify about the appointment 1-2 days before the appointment date.
+The dental clinic website and application can also generate the QR code for each patient, which can be used to identify the patient and his/herappointment at the clinic.
+This streamlines the process of receiving patients and looking up appointments.
+At the same time, it relieves the problems of patients losing or forgetting to bring their appointment cards.

 .